-NEXTERION® Slide H is manufactured using the highest quality glass (standard dimensions of 75.6 mm x 25 mm x 1 mm) and laser cutting technologies, to obtain defect and particle free slide surfaces and excellent dimensional tolerances.
+NEXTERION® Slide P is manufactured using the highest quality glass (standard dimensions of 75.6 mm x 25.0 mm x 1.0 mm) and laser cutting technologies, to obtain defect and particle free slide surfaces and excellent dimensional tolerances.
 The slide has a very low thickness deviation, an ultra-flat surface, and an extremely low inherent fluorescence.
-NEXTERION® Slide H is especially suited for the immobilization of amine-modified oligonucleotides.
-The multi-component organic hydrogel coating provides high probe binding capacity, while the uniquely designed coating matrix inhibits non-specific binding.
-The three-dimensional hydrogel with amine-reactive groups allows efficient end attachment of amine-modified oligonucleotides for optimal orientation during hybridization.
-The combination of high-density specific attachment with a low-background matrix results in superior signal-to-noise ratios in microarray experiments.
+NEXTERION® Slide P is especially suited for the immobilization of amino modified DNA probes and provides an extremely low background.
+The combination of high-density specific attachment with a very low background results in superior signal-to-noise ratios in microarray experiments.
 Only one surface of the slide has been coated.
 To identify the coated side: Looking towards the slide, if it is possible to read the bar code numbers correctly you are looking at the correct surface for printing.
-The chemically reactive and homogeneous spotting area is defined for a centered area of 64 mm x 22 mm.
+The chemically reactive and homogeneous spotting area is defined for an area of 64 x 22 mm.